Image of a road over a river and green landscapes as a sustainable mobility concept

 Main measures of the sustainable mobility plan

 With sustainability understood not only in environmental, but also in economic and social terms, there are many measures that governments, companies, and citizens have started to adopt.
-With regards to the reduction of emissions, the development of renewable fuels is one of the most immediate and promising ones.
+With regards to the reduction of CO2 emissions, the development of renewable fuels is one of the most immediate and promising ones.
 The renovation of the vehicle fleet and its progression towards the use of electricity and hydrogen, improvement in the energy efficiency of transport, and new urban development models that reduce dependence on private vehicles are other examples of actions that are being carried out.

 New mobility also involves making progress in the sustainability of logistics, for which, among other measures, the improvement of infrastructure efficiency, the digitalization of management systems, and the commitment to sustainable last-mile logistics are proposed.